-Process CEO Top 4 Highest Paid 620 Management Officers (1) Fixed remuneration The remuneration of the Company's top executives is determined based on achievement of corporate targets and their individual performance and contribution.
-The Company is committed to ensuring retention of top caliber talents for its critical positions, as such, the executives' remuneration is also anchored on movements in the labor market and industry, validated by a third party consultant through an annual total rewards survey.
-The remuneration of the Company's top executives is determined based on achievement of corporate targets and their individual performance and contribution.
-The Company is committed to ensuring retention of top caliber talents for its critical positions, as such, the executives' remuneration is also anchored on movements in the labor market and industry, validated by a third party consultant through an annual total rewards survey.
+Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration The remuneration of the The remuneration of the Company's top executives is Company's top executives is determined based on determined based on achievement of corporate achievement of corporate targets and their individual targets and their individual performance and contribution. performance and contribution.
+The Company is committed to The Company is committed to ensuring retention of top ensuring retention of top caliber caliber talents for its critical talents for its critical positions, positions, as such, the as such, the executives' executives' remuneration is remuneration is also anchored also anchored on movements on movements in the labor in the labor market and market and industry, validated industry, validated by a third by a third party consultant party consultant through an through an annual total rewards annual total rewards survey. survey.
 (2) Variable remuneration A variable pay package is also part and parcel of the executives' total compensation package that aims to provide contingent financial incentives to achieve the Company's annual business goals and objectives.
 It is designed to encourage and reward superior performance, achievements and behavior based on preestablished goals and objectives.
 A variable pay package is also part and parcel of the executives' total compensation package that aims to provide contingent financial incentives to achieve the Company's annual business goals and objectives.
 It is designed to encourage and reward superior performance, achievements and behavior based on preestablished goals and objectives.
 (3) Per diem allowance None.
 None.
 (4) Bonus Same as variable pay above-discussed.
 Same as variable pay above-discussed.
 (5) Stock Options and other financial instruments None.
 None.
 (6) Others (specify) None.
 None.

-2) Remuneration Policy and Structure for Executive and Non-Executive Directors
+Remuneration Policy and Structure for Executive and Non-Executive Directors